Discipleship Shapers

 By being attentive to our new spiritual desires and fulfilling them, we build up good spiritual disciplines (habits).
 We will get up early in the morning and read God's Word and pray.
 As we focus on these special needs, we will be better at discerning the calls from our old man as temptations.
 Then we can reject them for what they are.

 What if you have messed up somewhere?
 It is actually easier to get back than you think.
 Confess and repent from your sins.
 Then get back into reading God's Word and prayer.
 You will see that God is ever so willing to help you.
-By reading God's Word, you will be more attentive to your love for God and His ways and reminded of what displeases Him and you.
+By reading God's Word, you will be more attentive to your love for God and His ways, and you will be reminded of what displeases Him and you.
 You will quickly build up the protective shield around yourself again.

 These are the Spiritual Shapers or Growth Factors for our Christian lives.
 As we focus on them, we grow and do not stumble.
 If we live out what we should, then we are protected from our flesh.
 We should not be preoccupied with our troubles but with doing what is right.
 Galatians 5:16-17 says,